 Griddles tend to be a bit safer since the food isn’t in direct contact with open flames, there’s no likelihood of a disaster.

-Which one is less complicated to clean?
+Which one is easier to clean?

 Also read: how to clean a flat top grill